RDFLib/rdflib/docs/upgrade2to3.rst

 ============
 This page details the changes required to upgrade from RDFLib 2.X to 3.X.

-Some older linux distributions still ship 2.4.X.
+Some older Linux distributions still ship 2.4.X.
 If needed, you can also install 2.4 using easy_install/setup tools.

 Version 3.0 reorganised some packages, and moved non-core parts of rdflib to the `rdfextras project <http://code.google.com/p/rdfextras/>`_